Introducing Doi Khun Tan National Park

-This 225-sq-km park (0 5351 9216-7; www.dnp.go.th; admission 400B) receives around 10, 000 visitors a year, making it one of northern Thailand’s least visited.
+This 225-sq-km national park straddles the mountains between Lamphun and Lampang Provinces.
 It ranges in elevation from 350m at the bamboo forest lowlands to 1363m at the pine-studded summit of Doi Khun Tan.
 Wildflowers, including orchids, ginger and lilies, are abundant.
 At the park headquarters there are maps of well-marked trails that range from short walks around the headquarters' vicinity to trails covering the mountain's four peaks; there's also a trail to Nam Tok Tat Moei (7km round trip).
-Thailand's longest train tunnel (1352m), which opened in 1921 after six years of manual labour by thousands of Lao workers (several of whom are said to have been killed by tigers), intersects the mountain slope.
+Intersecting the mountain slopes is Thailand's longest train tunnel (1352m), which opened in 1921 after six years of manual labour by thousands of Lao workers (several of whom are said to have been killed by tigers).

-This park is unique in that the main access is from the Khun Tan train station (15B, 1½ hours, daily trains from Chiang Mai at 6.45am, 9.20am and 3.40pm).
+The main access to the park is from the Khun Tan train station.
+To check timetables and prices from various destinations, call the State Railway of Thailand or look at its website.
 Once at the Khun Tan station, cross the tracks and follow a steep, marked path 1.3km to the park headquarters.
-By car take the Chiang Mai–Lampang highway to the Mae Tha turn-off, then follow signs along a steep unpaved road for 18km.
+By car, take the Chiang Mai–Lampang highway to the Mae Tha turn-off then follow the signs along a steep unpaved road for 18km.